26 Jan The Holocaust

 I believe it would be inappropriate to use such a tremendously sensitive tragedy as the Holocaust to further an-other agenda.
 Doing so can cause a desensitization of the tragedies of Holocaust and I believe is disrespectful to those that have perished, those who will remember…and those in the future who may need to remember.
 G–d willing it should never be repeated.

 Those who survived the camps and were liberated, received photo records that the Germans had kept of the atrocities of the Holocaust.
 The following authentic photo’s were given to my Aunt Esther upon being liberated from Auschwitz.
-She continues to speak on the Holocaust at 97 K’ah.
-The first photo is perhaps the most perverted of all.
+She continued to speak on the Holocaust until she was 99 A”H. The first photo is perhaps the most perverted of all.
 It is a life size ‘model’ of prisoners torture in the camp, displayed as a source of ‘pride’ of the Nazi’s in the reception area of Auschwitz, for all visiting ‘dignitaries’ to see.